codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

   Install components on one or more managed clusters, and monitor deployed application status and data in the Applications dashboard.
   Uninstalling a component from one or more managed clusters do not affect the runtime, but removes the data from those components Applications dashboard.

+**Install Argo Rollouts**

+  Install Argo Rollouts directly from Codefresh.
+If your managed cluster does not have Argo Rollouts, an **Install Argo Rollouts** button is displayed on selecting the managed cluster.

 **Automatic upgrade**
   As the components are managed as part of the runtime, updates to the runtime automatically updates the components on all the managed clusters that include it.